MENU

 IREC provides a great service to students and the industry as a whole.
 Training providers that have earned IREC accreditation for their courses and certification status for their instructors provide the best training for their students.
 All of Solairgen’s training programs are either IREC accredited or taught by an IREC Certified Master Trainer.
 This way we can assure our students that the training they are getting has met a high level of scrutiny through the accreditation process.

-NABCEP provides a great service to the end user of PV installations – the system owner.
-NABCEP certification assures the PV system owner that an experienced professional is conducting their installation.
-NABCEP Certified Installation Professionals must show evidence of approved training and installation experience just to be approved to sit for the certification exam.
+NABCEP provides a great service to the end user of PV installations, the system owner.
+Their certification assures the PV system owner that an experienced professional is conducting their installation.
+Certified Installation Professionals must show evidence of approved training and installation experience just to be approved to sit for the certification exam.
 Earning this certification is the PV installation professional’s best opportunity for great success in the PV installation industry.
-All of Solairgen’s courses follow the published NABCEP Job Task Analysis for either Professional Installer or Technical Sales.
+Solairgen’s courses follow the published NABCEP Job Task Analysis for either Professional Installer or Technical Sales.
 Our instructors are also NABCEP certified.

 Recommended Pathway for Training: